secretstartups/handbook/sites/handbook/source/handbook/marketing/integrated-marketing/digital-strategy/digital-strategy-management/index.html.md

 * Paid Display
    - GDN (Google Display Network) - Display Image Ads, Responsive Display Ads
    - DV360 (Google Display & Video 360) - Programmatic Display Image Ads, Responsive Display Ads, Access to private ad networks
-   - Demandbase is a digital marketing platform for Display only, mainly used to target specific accounts.
-Please note that Demandbase is managed by the ABM team, partnering with Demandbase directly.
-Please contact the ABM team (focuses on Tier 1,2,3 accounts) and Field Marketing team (focuses on named accounts) if you would like to create a Demandbase campaign, or check out the [DemandBase page](/handbook/marketing/account-based-marketing/demandbase/) for more info.
+   - 6sense is a digital marketing platform for Display only, mainly used to target specific accounts.
+Please note that 6sense is managed by the ABM team, partnering with 6sense directly.
+Please contact the ABM team (focuses on Tier 1,2,3 accounts) if you would like to create a 6sense campaign, or check out the [6sense page](/handbook/marketing/marketing-operations/6sense/) for more info.
    - BuySellAds
 * Sponsorships (Publisher Engagements):
    - Participating in Virtual Event (Virtual Conference, Panel, Talking Head, All-Day Event/Summit)